-Tokyo has a number of unusual and relatively unknown attractions -- the world's only tapeworm museum and a noodle museum housing the world's largest collection of pot noodle cartons come to mind.
+Tokyo has a number of unusual and relatively unknown travel attractions: the world's only tapeworm museum and a noodle museum housing the world's largest collection of pot noodle cartons come to mind.

 But only one tourist site has been declared an official disaster zone.

-It's open to the public and there's no charge to experience two minutes of terrifying tremors.
+The Tokyo Earthquake Simulation Center is on the fourth floor of the city's Ikebukuro Bosai-kan fire station.
+It's open to the public, and there's no charge to experience two minutes of terrifying tremors.